Performance insights: Get actionable insights on your website's performance

-Layout shifts are grouped in session window.
-In the example above, there are 2 session windows.
-There are gaps between session windows.
+Layout shifts are grouped in a session window.
+In the example above, there are two session windows.
+Session windows have gaps between them.

-Think about layout shifts like fireworks, there are times where multiple shifts happen at once, then it pauses for a while, and multiple shifts happen.
+Think about layout shifts like fireworks.
+There are times where multiple shifts happen at once, then they pause for a while, then multiple shifts happen again.
 Each set of multiple shifts is a session window.
 For more information, see Session window.

 Click on a screenshot to view the layout shift's details, identify potential root causes and impacted elements.

 In our example, the potential root cause is unsized media.
 To learn how to fix it, see Optimize Cumulative Layout Shift.

 Understand layout shifts score

-In the Details pane, use the Window section to understand how the scores are calculated.
+To understand how the scores are calculated, use the Window section in the Details pane.
 The Window shows which session window the current layout shift belongs to.

-The session window background graph is increased over time.
-It is reflect the cumulative score of the layout shift at that point of time.
+The session window background graph increases over time.
+The Cumulative score of the layout shift reflects the increase at that point of time.